 The Archean Eon

-Dated to be 2.7 billion years old
+Dated at 2.7 billion years old

 The Archean Eon stretched across time from 4 billion years ago to 2.5 billion years ago, spanning the time between the Hadean and the Proterozoic Eons.
 The Archean began during the Late Heavy Bombardment, a time when planetary orbital shifts throughout the solar system was causing planetesimals in eccentric orbits to collide with the rocky inner planets.
 Most evidence for the bombardment is derived from the surfaces of the Moon and Mercury as the surfaces of both have changed little since that time.
 On Earth most physical evidence of the bombardment has been wiped clean in the ongoing volcanic and plate tectonic action.